 non-equilibrium systems and the way these evolve towards equilibrium.
 Here fluctuations

-play a vital role, as is formalised in the Fluctuation-Dissipation theorem.
+play a vital role, understood in the context of Onsager's Regression Hypothesis, and formalised in the Fluctuation-Dissipation theorem.

 Course Notes The the material is now available in book form - see Book List above.
 But a very drafty draft version of Edition 2 is available here.